BradleyA/pi-display/blinkt/README.md

 ### Working on:
     display-led.py
+    --> need one container running on each system in cluster with blinkt
     #       display-led.py  3.08.85  2018-03-14_21:59:15_CDT  https://github.com/BradleyA/pi-display  uadmin  two-rpi3b.cptx86.com 3.07-2-g5f6290c
     #          added more prices, first draft of display-led.py
     ###